liferay/liferay-docs/discover/portal/articles/100-web-experience-management/03-creating-web-content/05-display-pages-for-web-content/02-display-page-example.markdown

 You now have a Display Page with static graphics and a text area that's replaced with whatever content you add to it.

-+$$$

-**Note:** You can map any data or metadata from a Web Content Article or Structure to a Display Page.
-For the Basic Web Content type, this includes structure-defined fields like Summary, Title, and Content, as well as metadata fields like Publish Date, Categories, and Tags.
-In a user-defined structure, all user selected fields display here as well.
+| **Note:** You can map any data or metadata from a Web Content Article or

-$$$
+| Structure to a Display Page.
+For the Basic Web Content type, this includes
+| structure-defined fields like Summary, Title, and Content, as well as metadata
+| fields like Publish Date, Categories, and Tags.
+In a user-defined structure, all
+| user selected fields display here as well.

-## Publishing with Display Pages [](id=publishing-with-display-pages)
+## Publishing with Display Pages

 Now create a short article to display with this display page: